Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-21-dragon-dreams.md

 "Yeah, there's been some weird power draw on it this week, I was trying to lock it down.
 Next I knew we've got *these* motherfuckers crawling all over our systems."
 He waved a hand at the screen.

 Kirk rocked back onto his hindlimbs as Amir squeezed past him and threw himself into the pilot's seat, lending his own limited expertise to Lewis' aid.
-"And what are *'these motherfuckers*'?" he asked, quietly.
+"And what are '*these motherfuckers*'?" he asked, quietly.

 "Fuck if I know.
 They're using system runtime like programs, but they're acting like other users."